 The artist explains her integrated art piece as follows: “In conceiving my design for the project, I have drawn inspiration from the representation of landscape in the history of Canadian art, and from Glenn Gould’s conceptual affinity for the Canadian North as expressed in “The Idea of North,” a sound documentary made for CBC radio in 1967.
 The notion of the North, which has become a metaphor in the Canadian consciousness, is a symbolic location of the sublime.

-Operating in a liminal zone between representation and abstraction, FLOW is designed to occupy the entire area of one of the concourse walls allocated to the artwork.
+Operating in a liminal zone between representation and abstraction, FLOW / FLOTS is designed to occupy the entire area of one of the concourse walls allocated to the artwork.
 The photographic image, featuring a shimmering and pictorially rich surface of water, is printed on the glass.
-The inner surface of the glass sheet will be inscribed with undulating silver-coloured forms that ripple across the main image.
+The inner surface of the glass sheet is inscribed with undulating silver-coloured forms that ripple across the main image.
 This graphic element, created through a serigraph process using a mirror-finish fritted ceramic, serves to enhance the dynamic and sensual materiality of the work.
-FLOW will gleam and shimmer depending on its viewed distance, like a natural landscape.
+FLOW / FLOTS will gleam and shimmer depending on its viewed distance, like a natural landscape.

 An influential figure in Canadian art, Geneviève Cadieux constructs poignant photographic works and large-scale installations that test the limits of the medium while addressing the themes of the human body and the landscape in their mutual implication.
 Since 2003, Cadieux has been producing artworks in urban spaces redefining the photographic object.